SJTU-ViSYS/Ground-Fusion/README.md

 ## Notice:
 ### 1.Codes and datasets will be made public upon paper acceptance
 ### 2.We aim to build a low-cost multi-sensor fusion SLAM baseline system with a corresponding benchmark dataset.
 If there are any improving suggestions, we welcome the cooperation to further develop new features to ensure that the algorithm can be deployed in real-world applications.
-We hope our system can go towards an ultimate solution of SLAM problem.
 ### 3.For any commercial or academic communications, feel free to contact Jie Yin at 1195391308@qq.com